AdamJSc/prediction-league/README.md

 For more details around core business logic and entities, see [Domain Knowledge](docs/domain-knowledge.md)

-## Features and Improvements
+## New Features and Improvements

-For more details around the project's intended roadmap, see [Features and Improvements](docs/features-and-improvements.md)
+For more details around the project's intended Roadmap, see [New Features and Improvements](docs/new-features-and-improvements.md)

 ## Contributing

-If you'd like to help out with this project in any way, please feel free to fork and PR! 😁
+If you'd like to help out with this project in any way, please feel free to fork it and submit your PRs! 😁